Notsew/ruby_jwt/README.md

 To verify a token:
 	JWT.verify(token,secret,options)

-This will return a verificationResponse object, it consists of success and message.
+This will return a verificationResponse object, it consists of success and message and if success is true it contains the decoded token which is a DecodeResponse object as seen above.

 The options field is where you pass a hash of the audience and/or the issuer.
 Audience can be an array or a string, this library will verify that the audience in the token is included in the audience that you supply.
 Same with the issuer, if issuer is passed in, they will be compared and if different will return false.

 	verified = JWT.verify(token,"secret",{:iss => "my_app"})